ikoniqoz/nitrodocs/content/developers/tools/cp-style-guide.md

 		<?php $this->load->view('admin/partials/buttons', array('buttons' => array('save', 'cancel') )); ?>
 	</div><!-- /.buttons -->

-<div class="tip"><strong>Note:</strong> PyroCMS handles the display of all flash messages (such as errors), so as long as you are using the Form Validation class in CodeIgniter, you do not need to worry about showing inline error messages in forms.</div>
+<div class="tip"><strong>Note:</strong> NitroCMS handles the display of all flash messages (such as errors), so as long as you are using the Form Validation class in CodeIgniter, you do not need to worry about showing inline error messages in forms.</div>

 ## Columns
 Any element of an admin page may be split into as many as four columns using the CSS classes <samp>one\_quarter</samp>, <samp>one\_half</samp>, <samp>three\_quarters</samp>, and <samp>one\_full</samp>.
 For instance, three columns with the leftmost using half the parent's width: